-The following scenario shows the building of multitask for MEME with dependent multi-staged tasks.
+The following use case explains a multitask for MEME with sub-tasks and their dependencies.
 Assume a developer has been assigned the job of creating a portlet to do the following basic tasks.
 First, Task A makes a working directory on Big Red.
 Then, Task B transfers an input file from a remote host to the newly created directory.
 Finally, Task C is responsible for submitting a command script on Big Red using the input file.
 The following sections explain the scenario in detail through the use of Grid tags.
 After the portlet is finished and deployed, users will then submit and monitor jobs using the developer's portlet.
 Users will not see the tag libraries and will interact with standard HTML pages that get generated when the portlet is rendered.